Georgy Chicherin: Childhood and early career

-A distant relative of Aleksandr Pushkin, Georgy Chicherin was born into an old noble family.
+A distant relative of Alexander Pushkin, Georgy Chicherin was born into an old noble family.
 He was born on the estate of his uncle, Boris Chicherin, in Karaul, Tambov.
 His father, Vasily N. Chicherin, was a diplomat employed by the Foreign Office of the Russian Empire.

 His uncle was an influential legal philosopher and historian.
 As a young man, Chicherin became fascinated with history; classical music, especially Richard Wagner; and Friedrich Nietzsche, passions that he would pursue throughout his life.
 He wrote a book about Wolfgang Amadeus Mozart and spoke all major European languages and a number of Asian ones.
 After graduating from St. Petersburg University with a degree in history and languages, Chicherin worked in the archival section of the Russian Ministry for Foreign Affairs from 1897 to 1903.

 In 1904, Chicherin inherited the estate of his famous uncle in Tambov Governorate and became very wealthy.
 He immediately used his new fortune to support revolutionary activities in the runup to the Russian Revolution of 1905 and was forced to flee abroad to avoid arrest late in that year.
 He spent the next 13 years in London, Paris and Berlin, where he joined the Menshevik faction of the Russian Social Democratic Labor Party and was active in emigre politics.
-In Imperial Germany, he underwent medical treatment in attempts to cure his homosexuality.
+In Imperial Germany, Chicherin allegedly sought medical treatment in a nursing home to cure his homosexuality.